-- Offers monthly workshops about the Housing Choice Voucher Program for rental property owners and landlords that provide tools, tips and information on requirements and policies.
-Fair housing information is also included. - Provides new HCV participants information on fair housing and how to file a discrimination complaint. - Is involved with the Dakota County landlord recruitments/retention initiative. - Participates in an ongoing regional discussion regarding the mobility and policies of the HCV programs across the region. - HCV waiting list is open.
-An online pre-application allows for applicants to apply with ease.
+- The CDA's Housing Assistance department: - Hosts regular trainings for rental property owners/managers to discuss a variety of issues related to rental housing and the Housing Choice Voucher (HCV) program.
+Fair housing and equal access to housing will be covered. - Provides new HCV participants information on fair housing and how to file a discrimination complaint. - Is involved with the Dakota County landlord recruitments/retention initiative. - Participates in an ongoing regional discussion regarding the mobility and policies of the HCV programs across the region.